KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/research-notes.md

 # 🗂️ Research Notes

 A personal collection of research advice and materials I keep coming back to: how to do research, write, present, and navigate a Ph.D. and an academic career.
-Most links are curated from the advice pages of Tao Xie and Ting Su (see [References](#-references) at the bottom).
-All links were checked and were reachable at the time of writing.

 # 🧭 Getting Started & Doing Research